 Since its establishment, IASIO is proud to have contributed to the development of policy that impacts upon the lives of our clients and thousands of others in similar circumstances.
 On a number of occasions, since as early as 2003, representatives within our services have been invited to attend Oireachtas committees and make submissions to the legislative consultation process.
 For examples, see here.
+Click here to locate the IASIO staff member in your area.

 WHAT IASIO DOES